colbylwilliams/az-bake/README.md

 #### 8. Commit and push your changes

-This will kick off a GitHub Actions workflow to build your custom images.
-Once the workflow is finished, you can continue to monitor the image builds:
+This will kick off a workflow/pipeline to build your custom images.
+Once it is is finished, you can continue to monitor the image builds:

 ```sh
 az bake image logs --sandbox MySandbox --name MyImage